How DJs & Event Vendors Can Partner With Venues for More Bookings Without Discounting Their Value. DJs & event vendors venue partnerships

 Applying for a wedding venue preferred vendor application is your first step.
 It shows you are serious about working with the venue and willing to meet their standards.
 When you apply, highlight your experience, flexibility, and how you handle challenges on event days.

-Why Discounting Your Services Can Backfire
+The Risks of Discounting Your Services

 Offering a discounted package might seem like a quick way to get on a venue’s preferred list or secure bookings.
 But this approach can: